6 cybersecurity content marketing techniques that make an impact

 Providing insight into tech concepts and industry trends is useful but carries the disadvantage that any of your competitors could do it as well.
 Another key area of interest for your customers is their own customers: address that by offering in-depth, first-party data about them.

-Going back to our small e-tailer example – you could conduct an online survey on how customers feel about being hit with fraud which shopping online, and how much friction they are willing to accept in return for a more secure environment.
-Other ways to provide this could include, a named or anonymous case study, a focus group, or even with anonymised data from your systems.
+Going back to our small e-tailer example: you could conduct an online survey on how customers feel about being hit with fraud while shopping online, and how much friction they are willing to accept in return for a more secure environment.

 Offering this content, packaged up with unique technical insights from company experts, could be a great way to initiate and progress conversations with prospects.
 You could think about repeating the survey every year to provide a barometer of consumer attitudes over time.